Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/records_on_examine/readme.md

 ### Description:

 This PR allows med/sec huds to view medical/security records on examine, respectively, as well as allowing you to view general records.
-It also allows antags to view exploitables on examine as well.
+It also allows certain antags to view exploitables on examine as well.

 Originally I planned to add a PDA program to allow all crew to view general records, and a OOC verb to allow antags to view exploitables of the entire crew, as well as a way for background info to be seen, however